Border Print Tutorial: How to Fussy Cut for a Bag

 Lazies, Border prints are a special opportunity in bag construction.
 A border print in quilting cottons is really just an elaborate stripe, often times with some calm background fabric showing between the ‘stripes’.
-Let’s break it down and see just how to approach, and use, a border print on my Becca Bags design.
-Details on the giveaway at the end of the post.
+Let’s break it down and see just how to approach, and use a border print on my Becca Bags design.

 Understanding the Border Print